geky/ramrsbd/README.md

          '----'----'----'----'   Expected: 30 80 86 cb a3 78 8e 00
 ```

-Is this a good compression algorithm?
+Is Berlekamp-Massey a good compression algorithm?
 Probably not.

 #### Locating the errors

-Coming back to Reed-Solomon.
-Thanks to Berlekamp-Massey, we can solve the
+Coming back to Reed-Solomon, thanks to Berlekamp-Massey we can solve the
 following recurrence for the terms $\Lambda_k$ given at least $n \ge 2e$
 syndromes $S_i$: